JacobMDavidson/smsmorsecode/README.md

 #### Permissions

 This app uses the RECEIVE_SMS, VIBRATE, and READ_PHONE_STATE permissions.
 RECEIVE_SMS is required to read incoming text messages, and VIBRATE is used to vibrate those messages as morse code when the phone is set to vibrate.
 The READ_PHONE_STATE permission is used to stop the service when the user is on a call, or when a call is received during morse code playback.

+**This application was built in Eclipse using Android Development Tools.
+Feel free to fork the repo and tweak it to your liking.**